vinyldns/vinyldns/ROADMAP.md

 This document is organized by priority / planned release timeframes.
 Reading top-down should give you a sense of the order in which new features are planned to be delivered.

-## Batch Change
+## Completed
-**Planned for: Q2 2019**
-Q2 work is focused primarily on feature development for batch changes

-1. Scaling batch changes - allow up to 1000 record changes in a single batch
-1. Manual review of batch changes - allow a support user to manually review and approve or reject batch changes that fail under certain circumstances (such as missing zones)
+- **Batch Change** - users can now submit multiple changes across zones at the same time.
+Included in batch change are:
+    - **Manual Review** - the ability to manually review certain DNS changes
+    - **Scheduled Changes** - the ability to schedule certain DNS changes to occur at a point in time in the future (requires manual processing right now)
-1. Bulk import for batch change - allow a user to bulk import batch changes from a CSV file (e.g. Excel) to simplify the input of a large number of record changes
+    - **Bulk import** - allows users to bulk load DNS changes from a CSV file
+- **Global ACL Rules** - allows override on Shared / Record ownership
+- **Global record search** - allows users to search for records across zones

+## Next up?

+We are currently reviewing our roadmap.
+Some of the features we have discussed are below.
+If you have features you would like to contribute, drop us a line!

 ## Zone Management
-**Planned for: Q3 2019**
 Presently VinylDNS _connects to existing zones_ for management.
 Zone Management will allow users to create and manage zones in the authoritative systems themselves.
 The following high-level features are planned: